CulturalMe/meteor-fastly/README.md

 //Automatically purge cache for old app versions: fastly.autoupdate(Meteor.settings.fastly.serviceId);
 ```

+### Auto-Configure Fastly Service with domain and SSL

 If you don't want to configure your fastly instance manually you can do use: